supreethr23/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_05_AddGuestUsersToTheDirectory.md

      > - If you need any assistance, please contact us at labs-support@spektrasystems.com.
 We are available 24/7 to help

 ### Exercise 2 - Invite guest users in bulk

+Efficiently invite multiple guest users in bulk to streamline the onboarding process for external collaborators and enhance productivity in shared digital environments.

 #### Task 1 - Bulk user invite